Ages: Entering Grades K-6

 Tara Ohayon has been a part of the Aaron Family Jewish Community Center in Dallas since she was three years old.
 She grew up at J camps, going on to work every summer while pursuing a degree in Special Education.
 She taught in the public schools before returning “home” to the J full time over twenty years ago.
 Tara is currently the Director of Early Childhood and a Camp Director, Supervisor of Youth/Teen Programming, and member of the J Agency Management Team.
 Tara has been recognized as a visionary director, gifted parent educator, worker with children and master trainer of staff.
 She has facilitated change and growth in her staff and believes in a coaching style of leadership.
 Tara believes that the foundation of her work begins with relationships and knows that each of us can make a difference in the lives of others.
 Tara loves that her children are now staff at camp!

-Tara Ohayon, Camp Chai Director
+Tara Ohayon, Assistant Executive Director

 How often do campers swim?